jiwonny29/jiwonny29.github.io/README.md

 Achieved a top 5% ranking in a Machine Learning Competition for African roof image classification by using R-CNN, YOLO v3, and YOLO v8 models on an imbalanced dataset of 4,772 training and 2,045 test images, and improved model performance to a mean absolute error (MAE) of 0.408 through strategic experimental designs, including image rebalancing and data augmentation

+### Improved Yu-Gi-Oh Card Image Generation and Captioning via Archetype Segmentation

+Implemented and fine-tuned image generation models (GAN, Stable Diffusion) and an image captioning model (GIT) using +10K Yu-Gi-Oh! card images, obtained via their API and web scraping text data.
+Improved evaluation metrics (FID and BLEU scores) by 6% and enhanced image quality through segmenting and isolating archetypes, while optimizing hyperparameters such as epochs and learning rates

 ### Fashion Industry Social Media Marketing Virality's Causal Effects on Customer Engagement

 Analyzed one year of Instagram data from 20+ US fashion companies, using various time windows for viral posts, square-root and Z-score data transformations, and matched companies by follower count and post frequency

+### YouTube Channel Revenue Forecasting and Earnings Prediction

+Forecasted YouTube channel revenue and evaluated the probability of channels earning over $1 million annually by applying multiple linear and logistic regression models to 2023 global YouTube Channel data, and increased the R-squared score from 0.09 to 0.32 by identifying key revenue factors: views per subscriber, country, and number of uploads

+### Development of Text-Based Song Recommendation Web Application using Azure Databricks

+Developed a text-based mood-based song recommendation Streamlit web application using a data engineering pipeline (Azure Databricks) integrating Spotify and OpenAI GPT-3 API in a cloud-based environment, Azure App Services.
+Conducted load tests with 10,000 requests to monitor response time and ensure robust performance of the web microservice, even under heavy user load, to maintain stability

+### Sentiment Analysis on Real E-commerce Customer Review Data on Amazon and eBay

+Performed sentiment analysis using Multinomial Naive Bayes with TF-IDF and Bag-of-Words models, along with a Bidirectional LSTM model, on real online customer review data from Amazon and Ebay, totaling over 95,000 cases.
+Achieved over 96% accuracy on a synthetic test dataset after hyperparameter tuning and compared their contextual awareness in handling challenges.